gobanos/cargo-aoc/README.md

 Once you have it, simply run : `cargo aoc credentials -s {token}`

-Your now ready to start coding !
+You're now ready to start coding !

 NOTE: If for some reason your token has changed, dont forget to change it back.